- Install the agent automatically

 When you install the agent on a server, the agent registers with Smart Tools.
 This is the method by which Smart Tools becomes aware of servers that are available for management.
 When you remove the agent from a server, the agent signals Smart Tools to deregister the server and, therefore, to stop managing it.

-To remove the agent from machines running Windows operating systems
+To remove the agent from Windows machines

 - From the Control Panel, under Programs, click Uninstall a program.
 The Programs and Features list of applications appears.